atimpone/aws-foundation-journey/1-dev-environments/3-2-getting-started-guide.md

 For a list of tools and SDKs that AWS supports, please review [Tools on AWS](https://aws.amazon.com/tools/).

 ## How to Monitor Costs
+With our adoption of AWS, we're shifting our operation model to empower builders with more flexibility and control over their environments.
+This includes understanding the AWS resources they're consuming and the costs that are associated with them.

 *...reiterate their responsibility and highlight how they can monitor their costs...*

 *...can teams set their own budgets? what access would they need?...*

 *...provide links to existing resources to learn more...*

+## How to Get an Application to Production

+*....
+Well Architected Review...Any other changes to traditional SDLC...*

+## How to Apply Additional Compliance Guardrails for Sensitive Applications?
+*... engaging cloud foundations team for SCP/Organizational changes/creation...*

 ## How to Learn More About AWS Services and Best Pratices